gear-foundation/academy/docs/08-hello-world-upload/upload.md

 Next, choose the network where you want to upload the program.

-Once you've selected the testnet node, follow these steps to upload the program:
+After selecting the testnet node, follow these steps to upload the program:

   1. Select the file you'd like to upload.
   2. Add a *.meta.txt file.